Freeze Thaw Weathering and Degradation: The Effect on Road Pavements

 Stage 4 - Re-freezing

 The air temperature drops again below zero.
-The pavement freezes down the the frost depth.
+The pavement freezes down the frost depth.
 The saturated upper subgrade re-freezes and expands - loosening the soil particles.

 Frost-Heave-stage-4.jpg